 Professor Lahiri was educated at the Bethune College, Kolkata and later at the University of Calcutta.
 She earned two doctorate degrees; the first in comparative philology from University of Calcutta and the second in linguistics from Brown University, USA.

-The University of Oxford has over 1,800 alumni in India.
+The University of Oxford has over 2,200 alumni in India.
 There are a number of active local alumni groups across India.
-The Oxford University Society has branches in New Delhi and Mumbai, and there are joint Oxford and Cambridge Society groups in Bangalore, Kolkata and Pune to keep former students in touch with each other and the University.
+The Oxford University Society has a branch in Mumbai, and there are joint Oxford and Cambridge Society groups in New Delhi, Bangalore, Kolkata and Pune to keep former students in touch with each other and the University.

 These groups hold meetings and events throughout the year including annual dinners, stimulating talks from academics, professional & personal development events, and lunches for new students preparing to go to Oxford.